 We fully understand why people would want to leave memorials to loved ones at a place like the summit of Snowdon (Yr Wyddfa); even more so if the mountain itself was special to them.

 However, memorials are not natural in the wild environment, and in time deteriorate and just become unsightly litter, so are not encouraged.
-In fact, the Authority has a stated policy of removing plaques and memorials from Snowdon.
+In fact, the Authority has a stated policy of removing plaques, memorials and momentos from Snowdon.

 As regards the leaving or scattering of ashes, this too should be avoided as ashes change the fragile soil’s natural low acidic ‘ph’ level, encouraging the growth of non-indigenous vegetation.
 This is clearly not appropriate on Snowdon where much of the land is designated as an SSSI (a Site of Special Scientific Interest) or an NNR (a National Nature Reserve).